Last Updated on

-From Râsnov, go towards Predeal, then follow the road to Bucharest on the Prahova Valley.
+From Râsnov, go toward Predeal, then follow the road to Bucharest on the Prahova Valley.
 You’ll get there in about two hours.
 Make sure you don’t exceed the speed limits, as this road is well-known to have lots of speed cameras on it.

 As I’m writing this, there’s a highway in construction.
 As I’m updating the article, we are in April 2018, and the highway goes from Bucharest only to Ploiesti, so it doesn’t save you from the traffic jams on Valea Prahovei on your way to Transylvania Romania.
 When it will be ready, you might want to use that instead of the national road I told you about.
 You still won’t be able to find Dracula anywhere, but at least you’ll get there faster.

 Have you ever visited Bucharest?
-Do you have any other ideas of two-day getaways other than a trip to Transylvania Romania?
+Do you have any ideas of two-day getaways other than a trip to Transylvania Romania?